floriandejonckheere/falqon/docs/index.md

 - Elegant: only two methods to send and receive messages
 - Reliable: no data is lost when a client crashes unexpectedly
 - Fast: Falqon is built on top of Redis, a fast in-memory data store
-- Flexible: tailor the retry and discard behaviour to your needs
+- Flexible: tune the behaviour of the queue to your needs

 ## Get started